 Pico-influencers with 1 – 1,000 followers are the creators just starting their journey.
 Brands usually consider these creators effective in terms of engagement rates because, since the audience is yet very small, it’s highly likely that the followers are people genuinely interested in the creator and their work.
 Their content is also usually less polished and feels more authentic due to the friendly atmosphere they’ve created.

 Nano-influencers are the creators with 1,000-10,000 followers.
 They have a significantly larger following than pico-influencers, but still retain the authentic and friendly atmosphere they’ve created, and the trusting relationships they forged with their following.
 So, in this case too, their audience is usually highly engaged and is likely to be interested in the promoted products.

-Next up are mid-level influencers, who have between 10,000 and 50,000 followers.
+Next up are micro-influencers, who have between 10,000 and 50,000 followers.
 These are the creators who don’t yet have celebrity status, but they have already built a considerable audience of highly-engaged followers in their niche.
 And it’s very likely that they spent years building their audience, so they usually can offer brands a wide reach and engagement rates higher than in the case of celebrity creators.
 The content is more polished than in the case of micro-influencers but is still authentic.

 Macro-influencers are social media personalities with a following ranging between 50,000-500,000 people.
 Macro-influencers are seen as influential figures in their respective niche, and due to the sheer size of their following, they can reach a large number of people and have a significant impact on their purchasing decisions.